 This is an invasion of privacy, very possibly unlawful and dafamatory, and members who violate this WILL be subject to the disciplinary process.
 If you receive any stampboards related email that looks suspect or controversial or suspicious - please forward it immediately to admin [at] stampboards.com

 30. Attempting to Defraud any Member, or adding non-stamp business leads or links, or to other Boards etc

 Anyone who uses stampboards.com in an attempt to defraud a member, or to knowingly deprive, or attempt to deprive, any member of goods or a benefit, will have his or her membership revoked.
 All members agree by joining here, any fraud or proven debts owed to other members may be highlighted on this thread, with their names and details, as a warning to other members - https://tinyurl.com/BadSBDs

 30a.
-In a rather similar vein, we, for obvious reasons, strongly discourage any member starting threads suggesting others here join their Amway Circle, or Weight Loss Clubs, Charity fundraisers, Superannuation advice blogs, Bonus Clubs, Sporting Membership drives, Investment Seminars, or Religious and Political organisations and blogs etc, or similar things non stamp related on exterior websites etc.
+In a rather similar vein, we, for obvious reasons, strongly discourage and police any member starting threads suggesting others here join their Amway Circle, or Weight Loss Clubs, Charity fundraisers, Superannuation advice blogs, Bonus Clubs, Sporting Membership drives, Investment Seminars, or Religious and Political organisations and blogs etc, or similar things non stamp related on exterior websites etc.

 31. Attempting to deceive Administration or Moderators

 Anyone who attempts to mislead Administration or Moderators, or acts in any way contrary to the best interests of this board and its members is not welcome here.
 Fake and duplicate accounts ARE readily detected (see Rule #28) and are removed.
 Your location and email are readily checkable by any Moderator - for every post you make.
 If contacted by a Moderator please respond truthfully, and as in all walks of life, you will not incur a problem by doing so.